Mashed Butternut Squash with Garlic Butter

 - Optional: Parmesan cheese — I didn’t use any grated cheese when I made this, but it would be a perfect garnish.

-Once you get past any fear of fussing with a hard butternut squash, you’ll get better and faster at prepping and cutting it.
+Once you get past the anxiety of fussing with a hard butternut squash, you’ll get better and faster at prepping and cutting it.

-- Toss the squash with olive oil and salt on a baking sheet, then bake for about 25 minutes at 400 degrees.
+- First, roast the squash: Toss the squash with olive oil and salt on a baking sheet, then bake for about 25 minutes at 400 degrees.

-If you happen to have any extra squash puree, the good news is that it tastes great as a “leftover” and will last 3-5 days in the refrigerator.
+If you happen to have any extra squash puree, the good news is that it tastes great as a leftover and will keep 3-5 days in the refrigerator.
 Here are some ideas for how to use it:

 - Use it as a stuffing for ravioil or other filled pasta.

-- Make it the base of a casserole, topped with panko crumbs or toasted breadcrumbs.
+- Make it the base of a casserole, topped with panko crumbs or crunchy toasted breadcrumbs.

 - Stir a cup or so of broth or water into the puree and heat in a saucepan to make a quick 15-minute butternut squash soup.